 Bhopal is the capital of Madhya Pradesh.
 Alone among the princely states of India, it was ruled by a succession of four Moslem queens, the Begums, from 1819 to 1926.
-The Begums made considerable infrastructure investments in Bhopal, including its railway network.
+The Begums made considerable infrastructure investments in Bhopal.
 The vestiges of Bhopal’s history worth a stop, not to forget around the amazing sites of Bhojpur, Sanchi and Bhimbekta.

 According to folk tradition, Bhopal was founded in the 11th century by the king Paramara Bhoja, but there is no archaeological evidence for this.

 In the early 18th century, Bhopal was a small village in the tribal kingdom of Gond.
 The modern town was built by Dost Mohammad Khan (1672-1728), an Afghan commander in the Mughal army.

 Khan was granted the territory of Bhopal by the Gond queen Kamlapati in payment for his services as a mercenary in the unstable Malwa region (western Madhya Pradesh).
 When Kamlapati died he usurped her throne.
 In the 1720s he built a fort called Fatehgarh in the village, which grew around the fort into the town of Bhopal.